tasai511/Dragon_Radar/README.md

 In other words, the game is over and you have to start over.

-In fact, you will have to shuffle and reset quite often, so it is very rare to get to the dragon.
+You will have to shuffle and reset quite often, so it is very rare to get to the dragon.
 In addition, shuffling and resetting will send you to "a radius of 480 meters around the place where you did it," so if you repeat it, you may find yourself further and further away from home.

 In this way, the game is designed to provide a challenging and mysterious adventure experience.